I can tell a novelist is new to the craft when I encounter a mismatch between the size of the story (the word count) and the story arc filing it.

 ii. one or two points of view (POV);

 Jonathan meets Beatrice.
 Beatrice seduces Jonathan.
 Beatrice wishes to continue the sexual relationship.
 Jonathan demands she marry him.
 Beatrice has to overcome her basic prejudice against marriage.
 This is not a story line that can be spun out for any great length.

-There are two main characters, one or two POVs and likely two or more secondary characters.
-The conflict is still straightforward, but it requires both characters to change.
+ii. one or two POVs and likely two or more secondary characters;

 Gino and Laurel are in their mid-50s.
 They both have good careers and grown children.
 Gino is a widower.
 Laurel is divorced.
 Neither is sure they want a relationship with the other.
 This is a basic “getting to know you” story, which takes some time because the main characters already have strong life history trajectories.
 Friends, business partners and family members figure in to help the reluctant potential lovers’ relationship along.

 For these two shorter word lengths, above, you need only one plot line and a limited number of POVs.
 For the two longer lengths, below, you have to more richly imagine the characters as actors in their world, going about their business.

 Two important points for the longer lengths, especially pertaining to the romance:

 1) The main characters have to be doing something more than falling in love.
 They have to be: gunning for that promotion; solving a mystery; finding some lost object; saving the family farm/business; racing against the clock (for whatever reason); or doing anything else you can think of.

 2) Secondary characters round out the relationships the main characters have with each other and their world.
 These characters will also likely get their own POV.